Scavelop/SOFA_exercises/README.md

 After generating all the sounds, this script plots 4 figures :

   Figure 1.
-The Gaussian white noise burst used to create the following sound trajectories.
+The spectrogram of the Gaussian white noise burst used to create the following sound trajectories.

    Figure 2.
 Spectrograms of an horizontal Clockwise Rotation: The noise burst rotates around the listener at a distance of 1 meter, varying azimuth from 0° to 360°.
 One spectrogram per ear (2 subplots).